 Fairness, effort and contribution: Insights into meritocracy in hierarchical settings

 Earnings are often assumed to reflect effort, but individual contributions in production are far more complex, particularly in teamwork settings.
 This paper explores perceptions of fairness and contribution in hierarchical teams, where one individual—the leader—plays a pivotal role in determining output.
 Leaders often act as multipliers, enhancing the productivity of all team members.
 Consequently, fairness perceptions may support higher compensation for leaders, recognizing their disproportionate contribution.
 However, this view may clash with an egalitarian perspective, where equal effort across team members suggests equal rewards.
 We investigate these tensions using an experimental design in which third-party spectators allocate the output of a team that has completed a joint production task.
 The production function ensures that the leader’s role is pivotal: without their effort, output is zero, but with their effort, the output is maximized.
-Teams vary along two dimensions: (1) size, ranging from 2 to 9 members (including the leader), and (2) how the leader is assigned—either randomly or through a rule based on essential skills.
+Teams vary along two dimensions: (1) size, ranging from 2 to 9 members, and (2) how the leader is assigned—either randomly or through a meritocratic process.
 Spectators allocate rewards under conditions where effort is equal across team members, isolating how perceived contribution shapes their decisions.
-Results reveal how leadership assignment (random vs. skill-based) and team size influence perceptions of fairness and contribution, with implications for the allocation of rewards.
+Results reveal how leadership assignment (random vs. merit) and team size influence perceptions of fairness and contribution, with implications for the allocation of rewards.

 Norms of redistribution and fairness ideals: An experimental study in Italy